anuragkanungo/UdacityTrafficSignClassifier/README.md

 ## Model Architecture

 I decided to use the LeNet implementation and without augementation I was able to achieve around 85% accuracy and after data augementation the accuracy increased to around 90%.
-Therfore to prevent overfitting i added a dropout layer at then end and that helped to bump the accuracy to 94%.
+Therfore to prevent overfitting i added dropout with keep prob 0.5 in layer 4 and that helped to bump the accuracy to 94%.

 The LeNet architecture accepts a 32x32xC image as input, where C is the number of color channels.
 I am passing RGB color images there for the input size was 32x32x3.